Sage-Bionetworks-IT/cfn-cr-synapse-tagger/README.md

 # it-lambda-set-bucket-tags

-Cloudformation Macro that sets tags for a S3 bucket.
+Cloudformation Custom Resource that sets tags for a S3 bucket.

 Inventory of source code and supporting files: